ErikMPZuhlke/local-llm-blog-post/article.md

 **Outcome:** Cody delivered the best mix of usability, security, and depth of insight.
 Its tight IDE integration and on prem inference struck the right balance—but before rolling it out, we'll need to verify exactly what metadata Cody sends externally and explore its fully on prem server option.

 ---

 ## Conclusion

 As AI development tools mature, teams must weigh performance, context integration, and data privacy.
 Our comprehensive evaluation across custom RAG solutions, commercial IDE assistants, and specialized third-party tools revealed distinct trade-offs between capabilities and security concerns.

-Our benchmark testing confirmed that:
+Our benchmark testing across five documentation generation tasks confirmed that:

-- **Claude Sonnet 3.7** remains one of the strongest cloud-based models for code reasoning and documentation generation, consistently producing the most comprehensive documentation with accurate flow diagrams and code references.
+- **Claude Sonnet 3.7** remains the gold standard for cloud-based code reasoning and documentation generation, consistently producing the most comprehensive documentation with accurate flow diagrams, precise code references, and superior business context integration across all evaluated tasks.
-- **DeepSeek-R1** proved the **most capable locally hosted model**, enabling high-quality AI coding support without external data transmission, with its 32B variant approaching cloud-model quality for business process understanding.
+- **DeepSeek-R1 32B** proved the **most capable locally hosted model**, enabling high-quality AI coding support without external data transmission.
+While requiring significant hardware resources, it approaches cloud-model quality for complex documentation tasks and business process understanding.
-- **Cody (Sourcegraph)** stood out among IDE assistants, offering near-Copilot functionality, deep context handling, and flexible backend integration (cloud or local), while maintaining seamless editor integration.
+- **Cody (Sourcegraph)** emerged as the clear winner among IDE assistants, offering near-Copilot functionality with deep context handling, flexible backend integration (cloud or local), and seamless editor integration that maintains developer workflow.

-The exploration highlighted crucial challenges in knowledge extraction - particularly context selection and dynamic chunking - that even leading models struggle with.
-Our custom RAG prototypes demonstrated these difficulties firsthand, showing that while technically viable, custom solutions require significant engineering investment to match pre-built alternatives.
+The exploration highlighted crucial challenges in knowledge extraction—particularly context selection and dynamic chunking—that even leading models struggle with.
+Our custom RAG prototypes demonstrated these difficulties firsthand, showing that while GraphRAG approaches can significantly improve context relevance, custom solutions require substantial engineering investment to match pre-built alternatives.

+**Key insights from our comprehensive prompt analysis:**
+- **Parameter size directly correlates with documentation quality**: Models with 14B+ parameters are essential for meaningful enterprise documentation automation
+- **Consistency across documentation types** is a critical differentiator, with cloud models maintaining superior quality across diverse tasks
+- **Specialized code models** (CodeLlama, Devstral) excel at technical details but struggle with broader business context integration

-For enterprises seeking to combine performance with control, **Cody + DeepSeek-R1** presents a production-ready pairing that accelerates onboarding, enhances documentation, and respects codebase privacy—marking a major step toward **AI-augmented software development**.
+For enterprises seeking to combine performance with control, **Cody + DeepSeek-R1 32B** presents a production-ready pairing that accelerates onboarding, enhances documentation, and respects codebase privacy—marking a significant step toward **AI-augmented software development** while maintaining enterprise data governance requirements.

-Additionally, locally-hosted models offer significant **cost advantages when centrally deployed on enterprise infrastructure**.
-Unlike per-seat SaaS pricing models of cloud solutions, organizations can leverage existing compute resources to serve multiple development teams from a centralized inference endpoint, providing economies of scale as adoption increases across the enterprise.
+Importantly, locally-hosted models offer significant **cost advantages when centrally deployed on enterprise infrastructure**.
+Unlike per-seat SaaS pricing models of cloud solutions, organizations can leverage existing compute resources to serve multiple development teams from a centralized inference endpoint, providing substantial economies of scale as adoption increases across the enterprise.
+This economic model becomes particularly attractive for organizations with existing GPU infrastructure or those planning strategic AI investments.

+**Looking Forward:** As models continue to evolve rapidly—with Claude Sonnet 4 already showing promising improvements—enterprises should focus on establishing flexible AI toolchains that can adapt to model upgrades while maintaining consistent integration patterns and data governance controls.